Methodology for Calculating the Canadian Overnight Repo Rate Average (CORRA)

 Illustrative historical time series

-In preparation for the transition to the new methodology, the Bank is publishing an illustrative historical time series calculated using the new methodology.4 This time series is for informational purposes only.
+In preparation for the transition to the new methodology, the Bank published an illustrative historical time series calculated using the new methodology.
+This time series is for informational purposes only.
 It does not replace previously published CORRAs and should not be used for purposes other than research and comparative analysis.

 Eligible repo transactions

 - Counterparty types—Data include transactions in the interdealer, interbank and dealer-client repo markets.
-Only repo transactions conducted between unaffiliated counterparties6 are included in the CORRA calculation.
+Only repo transactions conducted between unaffiliated counterparties5 are included in the CORRA calculation.

 - Term and time to settlement—Only repos with an overnight term for same-day settlement of the opening leg are included: that is, overnight trades that are agreed to and settled on the same day (T + 0).